manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Thus, *Source -> A -> B -> E -> Target* is the route over which your computer and the target system can establish a connection, and through which data packages can travel.

-This routing capability is the foundation of the Internet - it allows two computer systems to exchange data with each other.
+This routing capability is the foundation of the Internet - it allows two computer systems to exchange data with each other without being connected directly to each other.

 ### How computer programs talk to each other over the Internet